-The organisation is now celebrating its 60th year and a special event is likely to be planned to celebrate.
-Testament to the success is that over the years membership has averaged 55 - 60 and more recently reaching 70.
+The organisation is now celebrating its 61st year!
+For more details see Outings.
+Testament to the success is that over the years membership has averaged 55 - 60 and more recently reaching over 70.
 Several have been members since 1964!
 There have only been three lecturers -John Gilks until 1984, Gerry Siviour 1984 - 2002 and Dick Crane up to date.

 Although run as an educational evening class 'Talking of Trains' is a very social institution where many lasting friendships have been made amongst its members.

 The programme of activities is organised by the class tutor with help from a Committee.
-The high attendances have enabled the annual fee to be kept very low compared with other W.E.A. and adult education classes.
+The high attendances have enabled the annual fee to be kept very low compared with other adult education classes.

 The complete course fee is £50 covering all 22 sessions.
 A